California assessing legal action against use of force on Mexico border

 During the melee on Sunday, U.S. authorities shut San Ysidro, the country's busiest border crossing, for several hours.

-Trump has since threatened to "permanently" lose the U.S.-Mexican border if Mexico does not deport some 7,000 Central Americans gathered there.
+Trump has since threatened to "permanently" close the U.S.-Mexican border if Mexico does not deport some 7,000 Central Americans gathered there.

 (Reporting by Ginger Gibson; Editing by Susan Thomas)